mrbusche/backseatfan.com/_posts/2010-08-10-boyfriend-bails-lets-girlfriend-get-hit-by-foul-ball.md

   </p>

   <p>
-    The girlfriend had this to say, &#8220;As soon as we got here and I saw where we were sitting, I said 'Baby, I'm going to get hit,&#8221; Sarah said. &#8220;He said, 'No, you won't.
+    The girlfriend had this to say, "As soon as we got here and I saw where we were sitting, I said 'Baby, I'm going to get hit," Sarah said.
+"He said, 'No, you won't.
 I'll catch it if you do.'
 We just had this conversation and sure enough, the ball comes at me.
-He just bailed.&#8221;&#8221;As soon as we got here and I saw where we were sitting, I said 'Baby, I'm going to get hit,&#8221; Sarah said. &#8220;He said, 'No, you won't.
+He just bailed.""As soon as we got here and I saw where we were sitting, I said 'Baby, I'm going to get hit," Sarah said.
+"He said, 'No, you won't.
 I'll catch it if you do.'
 We just had this conversation and sure enough, the ball comes at me.
-He just bailed.&#8221;
+He just bailed."
   </p>

   <p>